Guy Martin: Tandragee 100

 Martin's first competitive appearance since 2015 was his debut for Honda at the Tandragee 100 on 22 April, riding the new Honda Fireblade Superstock-class machine.
 During the first lap of the Open Superbike race, Martin was involved in a collision with another rider at Marlacoo corner.
 Both were unhurt, but retired from the race.
 Due to an incident involving an Italian rider and poor weather conditions, the rest of the meeting was cancelled.

 Spring Cup

 After the Tandragee races, Martin travelled overnight to make the start at Oliver's Mount for the annual Spring Cup races.

+In the Senior class, Martin finished 12th with Dean Harrison finishing in first.